x7amod/Advanced-Programming/README.md

 1. Install SQL Server Management Studio 22 (SSMS):
    https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms

-2. Open SSMS
+3. Open SSMS

-3. Connect using:
+4. Connect using:
    - **Server name:** `(localdb)\MSSQLLocalDB`
    - **Authentication:** Windows Authentication

-4. Open `SQL/01_schema.sql` in SSMS and execute it
+5. Open `SQL/01_schema.sql` in SSMS.

+6. Edit Line 5 and 13; set the file location to anywhere you want (both of them must be in the same folder).

+7.  then execute the file (Alt + x).

-5. Change selected database (top-left dropdown) from `master` to `TrainingInstituteDB`
+8. Change selected database (top-left dropdown) from `master` to `TrainingInstituteDB`

-6. Open and execute `SQL/02_seed.sql`
+9. Open and execute `SQL/02_seed.sql`

-7. Open `TrainingInstitute.sln` file to open the project in Visual Studio (make sure you are using Visual Studio 22)
+10. Open `TrainingInstitute.sln` file to open the project in Visual Studio (make sure you are using Visual Studio 22)